 - Imagine Spot: Little Bill has a stylized one about Once an Episode that ties into the story in some way.

 - Inspirationally Disadvantaged: Monty.
 Unlike most examples of this trope, Monty is introduced in the first episode, and he has a recurring role.

 - Known Only by Their Nickname: Little Bill and Bobby.
 Little Bill signs his library card as "Little Bill Glover."

-- Meta Guy: At the end of every episode Little Bill sums up the episode's aesop to the viewers, prompting a member of his family to ask him who he's talking to.
+- Meta Guy/Audience?
+What Audience?: At the end of every episode Little Bill sums up the episode's aesop to the viewers, prompting a member of his family to ask him who he's talking to.

 - Parrot Exposition: The title of almost every episode is said by one of the adults, and then Little Bill and/or his friends or siblings will repeat it.
 The exception is The No-Talking Contest; Bill is accompanied by April, Bobby, and Little Bill, who silently exchange stubborn glances.

 - Potty Emergency: Micheal and later Little Bill suffer this in "Lavatory Story."